 Jesus said, “Unwrap him and let him go!”

-Unlike the prophets Elijah and Elisha who had to continue to pray over a body and stretch out over it, etc. before the body was resurrected, Jesus merely commands life with the words and power of God—and it’s done.
+Unlike the prophets Elijah and Elisha who had to continue to pray over a body and stretch out over it, etc. before the body was resurrected, Jesus merely commanded life with the words and power of God—and it was done.

 Not surprisingly, many of the Judeans who had come to visit the sisters and seen what Jesus had done believed in him as Messiah.
 But not all.
 Nope, some ran to the Pharisees and told them about the resurrection.
-Well, you can imagine how that went over.
+Well, you can imagine how that went.

 * * *